pompilioPomposo/Iskay-Pet-Technical-Challenge/README.md

 ## Project Overview

-This project is a technical challenge completed as part of a job interview.
+This project is a technical challenge completed as part of a job interview, with the designs provided in Figma.
 The application is a React-based todo list manager with various features, including form validation, API fetching, pagination, and a styled user interface using Chakra UI.
-The project demonstrates proficiency in modern React development practices, state management, and integration of third-party libraries and APIs.
+The intention being to show my capabilities in modern React development practices, state management, and integration of third-party libraries and APIs.

+I first started up the project using create-react-app to get everything up and running faster, not realizing it is now deprecated.
+What a mess!

 ## Features